Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Garuda Indonesia and Japan Airlines (JAL) announced today a new joint business partnership.
+Garuda Indonesia and Japan Airlines (JAL) announced today their joint partnership.

 This comes as both airlines prosper financially after a rough few years post-pandemic.
 However, this could potentially be a move to squeeze out competitors from these intercontinental routes.